The Honours Program coordinator: Dr Angela Lawless

 In the fourth year, a research project is conducted and two brief progress presentations made.

-Grades are awarded based on a 10,000 word thesis and 45 minute oral presentation.
+Grades are awarded based on a 10,000 word thesis and a final 45 minute oral presentation.

 Clinical placements are undertaken between third and fourth year and then after the thesis is submitted.